andrew-curthoys/curthoys-io/content/traveler/2023_05-scandinavia/03-norway_day.md

 "That's ok we can get you a suit, there are plenty of places to shop around here"

-So that's how my overstuffed suitcase got more stuffed and my emaciated wallet got more emaciated.
+So that's how my stuffed suitcase got overstuffed and my emaciated wallet got overemaciated.

-Thankfully I found a store called Dressman where I was able to acquire a light blue suit and paisley button down shirt for \$200.
+Thankfully I found a store called Dressman where I was able to acquire a light blue suit and paisley button down for \$200.
 Much better than the
 \$2000 suits I found in the first place I strolled past in the mall.

 When I picked out the paisley shirt the salesman tried to stifle a grimace,